masonkoh/JDIA-GitSession/README.md

 # JDIA-GitSession
+Hello JDIA
-this is for the JDIA Git Session
+this repo is for the JDIA Git lecture